c0c0n3/odoo.box/docs/bootstrap/dev-vm.md

 a NixOS machine having

 - All the services you'd expect in a full-blown Odoo installation.
-  Namely: Nginx, Odoo, Postgres, module extensions, etc.
+  Namely: Nginx, Odoo, module extensions, Postgres, PgAdmin, etc.
 - No firewall.
 You can turn it on if you really want it, but most likely it's not needed for a dev box?
 - An admin user named `admin` with a password of `abc123`.
 (You